satish-pati/GPU_SIMULATOR/README.md

   -Assembly code Implementation for for loop execution as specified.
 - **Tasks**:
   - Satish:
-  - Implementation of all Instructions as per pipeline.
+  - Implementation of Hazards detection with data forwarding.
+  - Implemented user-configurable instruction latencies for arithmetic Instructions.
   - Implementation fo Global PC and  local PC for cores and handle takeup correct Instructions across all Cores.
   - Niharika:
   - Branch Instruction Implementation with CID specification
   - Implementation of shared data & Instruction memory as per Phase 2 requirements.
-  - Assembly code Implementation for for loop execution as specified.
+  - Debugging and fixing of errors.